tensorchord/envd/README.md

 **Isolation, compatible with OCI image**

-With `envd`, users can create a isolated space to train, fine-tune or serving.
+With `envd`, users can create an isolated space to train, fine-tune, or serve.
 By utilizing sophisticated virtualization technology as well as other features like [buildkit](https://github.com/moby/buildkit), it's an ideal solution for environment setup.

 `envd` environment image is compatible with [OCI image specification](https://github.com/opencontainers/image-spec).
 By leveraging the power of an OCI image, you can make your environment available to anyone and everyone!
 Make it happen with a container registry like Harbor or Docker Hub.